Teaching by Example Is Highly Effective in Training

 You will need to obtain your example from the following sources:

-- Use professional examples.
-Established text books are a great source for professionally made examples by other subject-matter-experts.
+- Established text books are a great source for professionally made examples by other subject-matter-experts.
 They have been tried and tested.
 Similarly, videos, online learning products and professionally produced training materials can help to inspire you of what examples to use.

-- Use student examples.
-Collect examples from former delegates.
+- Collect examples from former delegates.
 Current delegates might also come up with ingenious examples that you can share with the class.
 Always ask for permission before you share anything.
 Never use a delegate’s work as a bad example.

 How to Present Examples

 Examples are great but usually on their own they are not enough.
 There comes a point where giving direct instructions can greatly add value.
 Let’s explore this a bit more.
 You can give instructions and you can give examples.
 In what order should you give them.
 Here are several possibilities: